-The Council has undertaken cash flow modelling through to March 2023 which demonstrates the Council's ability to work within its Capital Financing Requirement and cash management framework, with a minimum headroom in excess of £60m in 2021/22 and £40m in 2022/23.
+The Council has undertaken cash flow modelling through to March 2026 which demonstrates the Council's ability to work within its Capital Financing Requirement and cash management framework, with a minimum headroom more than £55m as at 31 March 2025 and £40m as at 31 March 2026.

-The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, twelve months from 3 February 2022.
-This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £111.4m at 31 March 2021 and the overall limit for total borrowing under the Treasury Management Policy 2021/22 of up to £174m in 2021/22 and £180m in 2022/23 (long term borrowing estimated for 2021/22 is approximately £139m and £147m in 2022/23).
-This demonstrates that the Council has sufficient liquidity over the same period as it is not expected for any new short-term borrowing to occur in 2021/22 or 2022/23.
+The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, twelve months from 3 December 2024.
+This is based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £102m at 31 March 2024 and the overall limit for total borrowing under the Treasury Management Policy 2023/24 of up to £146m and 2024/25 of up to £160m.
+Long term external borrowing was £111m at the end of 2023/24 with no new long term borrowing taken in year.
+This demonstrates that the Council has sufficient liquidity over the same period as it is not expected for any new short-term borrowing to occur 2024/25.